Gradient Descent: The Ultimate Optimizer

 \subsection{Computing the step-size update rule by hand}

 One option to compute $\partial f(w_i)/\partial \alpha_i$, explored by \citet{DBLP:journals/corr/BaydinCRSW17}, is to proceed by direct manual computation of the partial derivative.
-Applying the chain rule to the derivative in question, we can compute
+Applying the chain rule to (\ref{eqn:updatealpha}), we have

-where~(\ref{eqn:sub}) is obtained by substituting the update rule in~(\ref{eqn:updatew}) for $w_i$ and~(\ref{eqn:diff}) is obtained by observing that $w_{i-1}$ does not depend on $\alpha_i$, and can therefore be treated as a constant.
-In this particular case, the resulting expression is simple and elegant: the dot product of the preceding two gradients with respect to the weights, which as we see from equation~ (\ref{eqn:updatew}) would have already been computed in order to update the weights themselves.
-We only need to remember the previous derivate, so this is very memory efficient and time efficient.
+where~(\ref{eqn:sub}) is obtained by substituting the update rule in~(\ref{eqn:updatew}) for $w_i$ and~(\ref{eqn:diff}) is obtained by observing that $w_{i-1}$ and $f(w_{i-1})$ do not depend on $\alpha_i$.
+As \citeauthor{DBLP:journals/corr/BaydinCRSW17} note, this expression lends itself to a simple and efficient implementation: simply remember the past two gradients from backpropagation, and take their dot product to obtain the hypergradient with respect to the step size.

-The direct-computation strategy works well when the update rule is easy to differentiate by hand with respect to the hyperparameter --- in SGD as above, it is simply a multiplication by a constant, whose derivative is trivial.
-However, this is not always the case.
-Consider, for example, the update rule for the Adam optimizer, as in Algorithm~1 of \citet{Adam}, which has a much more complicated dependence on the hyperparameters $\beta_1$ and $\beta_2$.
-Differentiating the update rule by hand, we obtain the following results, caveat emptor:
+We were able to take this derivative by hand because the update rule for SGD is simply a multiplication by a constant, whose derivative is trivial.
+What about other optimizers?
+Consider the Adam optimizer \citep{Adam}, which has a much more sophisticated update rule involving the four hyperparameters $\alpha, \beta_1, \beta_2, \epsilon$ (though $\epsilon$ is typically not tuned).
+Differentiating the update rule by hand, we obtain \emph{significantly} more complex expressions for the hypergradients:

-We see how again the derivatives of the loss function with respect to the hyperparameters ${\partial w_t}/{\partial {\beta_1}_t}$ and ${\partial w_t}/{\partial {\beta_2}_t}$ are defined in terms of the previous value of the the derivative for the actual parameters ${\partial f(w_{t-1})}/{\partial w_{t-1}}$, but embedded within a much more complex expression than before.
-Clearly, this manual approach to compute the hyperparameter update rules does not scale.
-However, with a little bit of care we can actually compute these derivatives automatically by backwards AD, just like we do for regular parameters.
+This manual approach to derive hypergradients simply does not scale: it is tedious and error-prone, and must be repeated for every optimizer variant.
+However, with a little bit of care, we can compute hypergradients automatically and efficiently alongside the regular gradients.